All Episodes

 Appreciate that.

-Wanted to give kudos for Kasich.
+We wanted to give kudos for Kasich.

-I tell you what this means.
+I'll tell you what this means.

-This is exactly I was talking about this toward the end of the program yesterday.
+This is exactly, I was talking about this toward the end of the program yesterday.

-Um the people still do, and I'm some will ask me on the phone, you've heard it.
+And some will ask me on the phone, you've heard it.

 Is it time to panic?

-In fact, I said I actually I can't pinpoint it, but I'm feeling optimistic.
+In fact, I said, I actually, I can't pinpoint it, but I'm feeling optimistic.

 And it's not phony.

-It's not wishful thinking, it's not it's not phony hopefulness.
+It's not phony hopefulness.

-We're I mean, it's serious what he's doing.
+I mean, it's serious what he's doing.

-I guarantee you people didn't vote for that.
+I guarantee you, people didn't vote for that.

 They didn't think they were voting for that.

-The ones that voted for Obama, and there are going to be a number of things that wake people up.
+And there are going to be a number of things that wake people up.

-That's not I wish I could give you more specifics.
+That's not – I wish I could give you more specifics.

 I can't.